buildpacks/rfcs/text/0000-pack-publish-buildpack.md

 * `buildpack-id-and-version` - a buildpack ID and version in the form `<id>@<version>`

 Steps:

+The following behavior will execute when the configured registry is of type `github`.

 1. Opens a link to a new Github Issue in the user's browser
     - The user must be logged into Github